Patric Standford: Composer

-Chamber music includes the early String Quartet, the Five French Folksongs written for and performed by the Nash Ensemble of London, and the Symphony No 4, Taikayoku, a chamber work for piano and six percussionists, including parts written for elementary players.
+Chamber music includes the early String Quartet (winner of the Clements Memorial Prize in 1975), the Five French Folksongs written for and performed by the Nash Ensemble of London, and the Symphony No 4, Taikayoku, a chamber work for piano and six percussionists, including parts written for elementary players.
 The string trio Holiday Memories is also written for amateur players.
 Standford was commissioned to write a number of pieces for the Guildhall graded examinations (now Trinity College London).

 He also composed commercial and light music and arranged for films, television and theatre - including assignments for Pathé News, the London Palladium and Granada Television.
 In 1971 he composed a 26 minute piece, Autumn Grass, for the classically-influenced progressive rock group Continuum, and ghost wrote and directed classical style pieces for Rod McKuen.

 Standford continued to compose up until his death.
 Late works include the Recorder Quintet, commissioned by John Turner, recorded and premiered at the Rawsthorne Festival in 2014, and Anthem commissioned by Elis Pehkonen, premiered at the William Alwyn Festival 2014.
 He also revised Christus Requiem, with plans for performances at Norwich or Chichester Cathedrals.

 Among his pupils were Barry Guy, Jerry Lanning, Lionel Sainsbury, :de:Malcolm Dedman and Gary Higginson.